Skip to main content

 The efficient movement of goods and services is also essential to prosperity.
 The Port of Auckland and Auckland Airport are two of New Zealand's main international gateways, so the city has a significant role in the distribution of freight within Auckland, to neighbouring regions, as well as to the rest of New Zealand.

 While major upgrades to State Highway 1 to the north and south of Auckland are planned or underway, these improvements may have to be complemented by future upgrades to the rail network to better connect the upper North Island.
-(See Inter-regional passenger rail transport for more information.)
+(Visit Inter-regional passenger rail transport for more information.)

 The vast bulk of freight and commercial travel in Auckland is by medium and small size vehicles distributing goods to retailers or to homes, and by service workers such as plumbers or electricians.
 Travel delays and uncertainty about trip times from congestion create real and substantial costs to businesses.
 This increases costs for everyone.